PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Retrospective.md

 # Retrospective

-In general, adopting SCRUM principles and mostly split the workload in sprints has been a useful practise that allowed a fair load balancing; further details of each sprint will be depicted in <a href="Backlog.md">Backlog</a> section.
+In general, adopting [SCRUM](https://www.scrum.org/) principles and mostly split the workload in sprints has been a useful practise that allowed a fair load balancing; further details of each sprint will be depicted in [Backlog](Backlog.md) section.

 ## Giovanni Antonioni

 Working on this project has been a fulfilling experience, more than I expected.
 We've been able to develop a complex library from scratch, in a relatively short amount of time, challenging ourselves with a new paradigm and language.
 I really appreciated, more that the development phase, the way we've structured the amount of work for the project, using the SCRUM methodology and the Agile principles.

 Developing the core of the application using Scala and Akka was a great choice, as it allowed to model the system in a more natural way, and easily manage the concurrency and parallelism of the system.

 I've been able to apply the TDD methodology, which I've never used before, and I found it very useful to structure the code and the tests in a more organized way.
 Personally, I'm satisfied with the work I've done, and I'm proud of the results we've achieved.

 ## Valerio Di Zio

 The project proved to be both challenging and immensely educational.
-The adoption of the SCRUM methodology was instrumental in establishing a structured yet adaptable approach to work management, resulting in enhanced team productivity and streamlined communication amongst team members.
+The adoption of the SCRUM methodology was decisive in establishing a structured but adaptable approach to work management, resulting in enhanced team productivity and streamlined communication among team members.

 The work on library development, using Scala and Akka, was a great opportunity to delve into both technologies.
 The ability to model the system naturally and manage the complexities of the project through the actor paradigm was an interesting and highly educational discovery.
 In addition, the creation of continuous testing had a positive impact on the way I approached code and testing, helping to maintain a high standard of quality.

 I am very pleased with the results achieved and the experience gained.
-This project not only broadened my technical skills, but also strengthened my ability to work in a team and approach complex challenges in a collaborative and structured manner.
+This project has not only expanded my skills technical skills, but also strengthened my ability to work in a team and approach complex challenges in a collaborative and structured manner.

 ## Francesco Magnani